 To resolve any network restrictions, consider the following approaches:

 - If your application is caching the public IP address behind a cluster endpoint, be sure to use this endpoint for your Amazon Redshift connection.
-To be sure of stability and security in your network connection, avoid using a DNS cache for your connection.
+To be sure of the stability and security in your network connection, avoid using a DNS cache for your connection.

 - If you're using a private IP address to connect to a leader node or compute node, be sure to use the new IP address.
-For example, if you performed SSH ingestion or have an EMR configuration that uses the compute node, update your settings with the new IP address.
+For example, if you performed SSH ingestion or have an Amazon EMR configuration that uses the compute node, update your settings with the new IP address.
 A new private IP address is granted to new nodes after a node replacement.